-The British Red Cross is part of the biggest humanitarian network in the world, the International Red Cross and Red Crescent Movement, which has over 97 million volunteers spread across more than 180 countries.
+The British Red Cross is part of the biggest humanitarian network in the world, the International Red Cross and Red Crescent Movement, which has over 97 million volunteers spread across more than 185 countries.
 Wherever there is disaster or conflict, you'll usually find the Red Cross right at the heart of things, helping people.

-To reach out to as many people as possible, there is a National Society just like the British Red Cross in more than 180 countries.
-To bring them all together, the Movement has two lead agencies: the International Federation of Red Cross and Red Crescent Societies (International Federation) and the International Committee of the Red Cross (ICRC).
-Who leads where depends on the disaster.
-The ICRC co-ordinates all our efforts where there's a conflict, while the International Federation is the lead agency in natural disasters such as floods and earthquakes.
+To reach out to as many people as possible, there is a National Society just like the British Red Cross in more than 185 countries.
+To bring them all together, the Movement has two international institutions: the International Federation of Red Cross and Red Crescent Societies (Federation) and the International Committee of the Red Cross (ICRC).
+Who acts where depends on the situation.
+The ICRC co-ordinates all our efforts where there's a conflict, while the Federation acts in natural disasters such as floods and earthquakes.

 "The Red Cross is a pleasure to volunteer for and offers a fantastic humanitarian service.
-I am always happy to help whenever I can."
+I am always happy to help whenever I can"